Training

 T roomair (t) provides the thermal comfort performance, Heating power (t) the corresponding energy usage

-Step 2: Select between basic-calculation, lumped or FEM
+Step 2: Select between basic calculation, lumped or FEM

-Step 2a Hand Calculation
+Step 3 Basic Calculation

 Use hand calculation for estimating the steady-state situation.